What is eCommerce? Everything you need to know [2022 guide]

 5. Consumer to government (C2G)

 C2G eCommerce happens when consumers pay bills, insurance, or taxes online to a government or public entity.
-For instance, if you get your water from the city, you’re engaging in C2G eCommerce every time you pay your water bill online.
+For instance, if you get your water from the city, you engage in C2G every time you pay your water bill online.
+For security reasons, government agencies were often slower to adopt electronic payments, but now online transactions are relatively standard.

 What Are The Best eCommerce Platforms?

-Starting an eCommerce business requires building an online store where you showcase your products or services.
+This depends on the type of online business you run, your customers and marketing strategies, and the resources at your disposal.
+Starting a business requires building an online store where you showcase your products or services.
 This is done with the help of an eCommerce platform that allows you to manage your website, sales, and operations.
 Popular eCommerce platforms include:

-- Shopify: Offering exceptional ease-of-use and extensive functionality, Shopify allows you to sell both physical products and services.
+• Shopify: Offering exceptional ease of use and extensive functionality, Shopify allows you to sell physical products and services.
 You can access themes built specifically for your industry.
 Features range from inventory tracking to AI personalization.
 Shopify also has a robust App Store where you can find add-ons for dropshipping, SEO, email marketing, and more.

-- Shopify Plus: The B2B version of Shopify, Shopify Plus allows enterprise companies to sell huge amounts of products and services to bigger buyers.
+• Shopify Plus: The B2B version of Shopify, Shopify Plus allows enterprise companies to sell vast amounts of products and services to bigger buyers.
 Shopify Plus has the same ease of use as the original Shopify software.
 Yet, it’s stocked with features suitable for large-volume sellers, from unlimited product listings to inventory tracking and real-time product statistics.

 Premier Estates Wines